afcarl/what-science-one-did-to-my-brain/slides.md

 - Cindy Y.: U Toronto, grad school
 - Mo C.: UC Berkeley, PhD EECS

-# Story 1: Thinking in Scales, Thinking at Scale
+---

+#

+> You'll do just fine. :-)

+---

+# Question

-- "If a piece of chalk were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"
+> "According to Einstein's mass-energy equivalence, if a piece of chalk were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"
-- "Do Pokemon height & weight combinations make sense for how they're drawn?"

-# Story 1: Thinking in Scales, Thinking at Scale
+> - Pair or triple up.
+> - Feel free to check online for whatever data you need to assume.
+> - Don't Google the question.
+> - When you've got an answer, write it on the whiteboard, expressed in "number of days".
+> - Spend 5 minutes on this max.

+---

+# Lesson

+> Order of magnitude is more than accurate enough.

+- Think in scales, thinking at scale.
+- Approximations that answer the right question are better than precisely answering the wrong question.

+---

+# A lesson in approximation with computation

-- How much exactly does flu shuffle its genome in the world?
-A lesson in teaching myself computation.
+> - How much exactly does flu shuffle its genome in the world?
+Is it important for switching viral hosts?
+> - Answered in Ma et. al., 2016 (PNAS).

+---

+# How would you solve these problems?

+> I just flipped that starfish over...
+How long do starfishes take to flip back over?

+> Are there outlier Pokemons?
+Do their height/weight combinations actually make sense?

+- Pair or triple up.
+- Take 5 minutes to outline a strategy for answering one of these questions.
+Specifically asnwer the question: what are you going to measure?
+- Share at the end.

+---

-# Story 2: Science as Measurement
+# Science as measurement

-- T1 Bamfield: "How long does it take a starfish to flip?"
+- T1 Bamfield: Starfish flipping.
-- T2 project: "Do traditional Chinese herbs have antibacterial properties?"
+- T2 Measurement: Antimicrobial properties of traditional Chinese herb extracts.

+---

-# Story 2: Science as Measurement
+# Science as Measurement

+- Taking an engineering approach to measurement in the life sciences.
     - Systematically measuring how mutations affect phenotype.
-  - Taking an engineering measurement approach in the life sciences.
+    - Deep learning algorithms to learn mapping from
+    - Modelling error in measurement and propagating through phenotype predictions.
-- How much viral drug resistance is out there?
+- Thinking at Scale: How much viral drug resistance is out there?

+---

 # Conclusion